David Irving (librarian): Life

 The fourth and youngest son of Helen, daughter of Simon Little and Janetus Irving of Langholm, Dumfriesshire, he was born at Langholm on 5 December 1778.
 After education at Langholm, he entered the University of Edinburgh in 1796, and in 1801 graduated with an MA.
 While a student he was a successful private tutor, and enjoyed the friendship of Robert Anderson.

 Giving up a plan to enter the church, Irving for a time studied law, but then began to write.
 In 1808 the University of Aberdeen conferred on him the honorary degree of LL.D, and in the same year he was candidate for a Chair of Classics in Belfast, but withdrew before the election.
 He taught a few university students who boarded with him.

 In 1820 Irving became the Librarian of the Faculty of Advocates.
 He passed his first vacation at the University of Göttingen, under the terms of his appointment, and in time was awarded an honorary degree from the University.
+Irving oversaw the problematic purchase of the Astorga Collection in 1825.
 At the disruption of 1843 he joined the seceders from the Church of Scotland.

 In the 1830s he is listed as living on the south side of The Meadows at 6 Meadow Place.

 In 1848 the curators of the Library wished Irving to resign his post.
 He retired, built up a private library of about 7,000 volumes, and died at Meadow Place, Edinburgh, on 11 May 1860.